Princeton-CDH/mep-django/README.rst

 a digital humanities project based on the archives of Sylvia Beach's bookstore and lending library in Paris.

-For an earlier version of project data, see XML transcriptions of the archival materials in the GitHub repository `mapping-expatriate-paris <https://github.com/Princeton-CDH/mapping-expatriate-paris>`_.
 (This project was previously called "Mapping Expatriate Paris" or MEP).

 Python 3.5 / Django 1.11 / Node 10.5.0 / MariaDB (MySQL) 5.5+ w/ timezone info